caleb-bender/atoms/Documentation/1.0.x/AtomsRepositoriesForCRUD.md

 ```
 SqlServerAtomicRepositoryFactory<TModel>
 ```
 Suppose you have an ASP.NET Core Web API project and you want to register an `IAtomicRepository<TModel>` using the .NET Dependency Injection Container.
-Since each `IAtomicRepository<TModel>` is a completely stateless object, it makes sense to register a singleton for each type of repository.
+Since each `IAtomicRepository<TModel>` contains only immutable state, it makes sense to register a singleton for each data model type.
 As a result, the code in your `Program.cs` file might look something like this:
 ```csharp
 using CalebBender.Atoms.Repositories.Factories;
 using MyBlogProject.Models;